Nosmakos/KILLSHOT/Sounds.md

-Use the left ones, the right ones inside parentheses are the old version sound types.
+Use the left ones.
 I am having this in order to find the sound you are trying to find.

 If a sound does not exist in the list, that means it haven't changed between those versions.